 You can read about Sharetribe’s features in more detail on the platform’s site, but the idea here is that Sharetribe has everything our clients typically ask for.

-Sharetribe can also be seen as a successful startup: since its founding in 2011, the company was funded three times amounting to $1.2 million.
+Sharetribe can also be seen as a successful startup: since its founding in 2011, the company was funded four times amounting to $2.4 million.

 What marketplaces work on ShareTribe?

 Sharetribe became a platform for many other successful startups.
 For example, Studiotime, which calls itself Airbnb for music studios, is a marketplace that allows you to rent a recording studio anywhere in the world.
 Interestingly, Studiotime’s creator, Mike Williams, came up with the idea and implemented it literally in one night thanks to Sharetribe.
 Over the next 24 hours, the project gained more than one thousand users on Product Hunt: it was obviously a success.
 Now, according to Williams, Studiotime offers about one thousand studios, which makes it one of the largest and most recognizable marketplace for music studio rentals.